 Keep in mind that you cannot receive aid until you have satisfied all outstanding requirements, gone through the awarding process, and responded to your Award Notification online.
 By accepting your financial aid awards or by them being disbursed to your student account, you are accepting all terms and conditions associated with each award.
 It is your responsibility to make sure you have reviewed and fully understand the terms and conditions.

-M2s and M3s: Summer aid is handled separately from the fall/spring terms.
-The initial Award Notification for M2s and M3s does not include summer financial aid.
-In the spring semester M2s and M3s will receive a Revised Award Notification, via email, offering summer aid.
-Summer is considered the last semester in an academic year, so will be part of your current year award letter.
-M2's and M3's should have fall, spring, and summer financial aid offered on their award letter by June.
+Summer aid is handled separately from the fall/spring terms.
+The initial Award Notification for first, second and third years does not include summer financial aid.
+In the spring semester first, second and third years will receive a Revised Award Notification, via email, offering summer aid.
+Summer is considered the last semester in an academic year, so it will be part of your current year award letter. first, second and third years should have fall, spring, and summer financial aid offered on their award letter by June.
 Please contact the COM OSFA if this is not the case for you.

-M1 and M4: M1 and M4 students are not expected to be enrolled for the summer.
-If you are an M1 or M4 and will be registered for the summer, please contact our office.
+Fourth year students are not expected to be enrolled for the summer.
+If you are a fourth year student and will be registered for the summer, please contact our office.